How to Meet People in a New City

-There are very few things that I enjoy more in life than travelling- it’s my way of connecting with the world.
-Travelling teaches me to be humble, to be courageous, to seek adventure, and most of all, to trust my gut- especially when I find myself alone in a completely foreign city.
+There are very few things that we enjoy more in life than traveling- it’s our way of connecting with the world.
+Travelling teaches us to be humble, to be courageous, to seek adventure, and most of all, to trust our gut- especially when we find ourselves alone in a completely foreign city.
+So, if you’re the same, enjoy our tried and tested guide on how to meet people in a new city.

 98% of the time I get very excited to be able to explore a new neighborhood, or city and learn a new language.
-However, it’s not all sunshine and roses- solo travel, or moving to a new city is HARD.
+However, it’s not all sunshine and roses- solo travel, or moving to a new city is HARD particularly if you move to a new city for a working holiday visa.
 Not knowing a single soul, and having to rely on your sense of adventure to keep you from being really lonely gets tiring after a while.
-I mean there are so many conversations you can have with random yourself or random strangers- and none of which are the ones that you be embarrassed to have taped.
+I mean there are so many conversations you can have with random strangers- and none of which are the ones that you be embarrassed to have taped.

-We all get homesick, and we all get lonely at times- even if we’re surrounded with friends.
-Now multiply that feeling 100x when you don’t have a friend you can call to grab a coffee with, just hang out and watch a movie with, or discuss earth shattering things like the latest Kardashian escapades!
+We all get homesick, and we all get lonely at times- even if we’re surrounded with girlfriends.
+Now multiply that feeling 100x when you don’t have a friend you can call to grab a coffee with, just hang out and watch a movie with, or discuss earth-shattering things like the latest Kardashian escapades!
 Don’t deny it, you know you have a guilty pleasure that you love talking about!
-First world problems exist all over the world.
+The need to connect has gotten all the greater (and more trying) while the world went into lockdown.

 Joining a club